Data Stability in Clustering: A Closer Look: Lower bounds

 \begin{theorem} For any $\epsilon > 0$, the problem of finding an optimal min-sum $k$ clustering in $(2 - \epsilon)$-min-sum stable instances is NP-hard. \end{theorem}

-\begin{proof} Consider the following triangle partition problem.
-Let graph $G = (V,E)$ and $|V| = n = 3k$, and let each vertex have maximum degree of $4$.
-The problem of whether the vertices of $G$ can be partitioned into sets $V_1, V_2, \ldots, V_k$ such that each $V_i$ contains a triangle in $G$ is NP-complete~\citep{Garey_johnson_1979}, even if the maximum degree of any vertex in the graph is $4$~\citep{rooij_2011}.
+\begin{proof} Consider the \textbf{triangle partition problem}.
+Let graph $G = (V,E)$ and $|V| = n = 3k$, and let each vertex have maximum degree of $d=4$.
+The problem of whether the vertices of $G$ can be partitioned into sets $V_1, V_2, \ldots, V_k$ such that each $V_i$ contains a triangle in $G$ is NP-complete~\cite{Garey_johnson_1979}, even with the degree restriction~\cite{rooij_2011}.

-We then take the triangle partition problem on an instance $G=(V,E)$ on $n$ vertices and reduce it to an $\alpha = (2 - \epsilon)$-min-sum stable instance.
-We define our metric as follows.
+We reduce the triangle partition problem to an $(2 - \epsilon)$-min-sum stable clustering instance.
+The metric is as follows.
 Every vertex $v \in V$ becomes a point in the min-sum instance.
 For any two vertices $(u,v) \in E$ we define $d(u,v) = 1/2$.
 When $(u,v) \notin E$, we set $d(u,v) = 1$.
 This satisfies the triangle inequality for any graph, as the sum of the distances along any two edges is at least $1$.

-Now we show that we can cluster our min-sum instance into $k$ clusters such that the cost of the min-sum objective is exactly $n$ if and only if the original instance was a YES instance of the triangle partition problem.
-This follows from two facts: 1) a YES instance of the triangle partition maps to a clustering into $k = n/3$ clusters of size $3$ with pairwise distances $1/2$, giving a total cost of $n$, and 2) a balanced clustering with all minimum pairwise intra-cluster distances is optimal, and hence, a cost of $n$ is the best achievable.
+Now we show that we can cluster this instance into $k$ clusters such that the cost of the min-sum objective is exactly $n$ if and only if the original instance is a YES instance of triangle partition.
+This follows from two facts. \begin{enumerate} \item A YES instance of triangle partition maps to a clustering into $k = n/3$ clusters of size $3$ with pairwise distances $1/2$, for a total cost of $n$ \item A cost of $n$ is the best achievable because a balanced clustering with all minimum pairwise intra-cluster distances is optimal.
+In particular, $\frac{1}{2} \sum_i n_i (n_i-1)$ s.t. $\sum_i n_i = n$ is a lower bound on the cost of any $k$-clustering with cluster-sizes ${n_i}$.
+By convexity this expression is minimized at $n$. \end{enumerate}

-In the clustering from our reduction, each point has a sum-of-distances to its own cluster of $1$, as each point has a distance of $1/2$ to both other points in its cluster.
-Now we examine the sum-of-distances of any point to the points in other clusters.
-A point has two distances of $1/2$ (edges) to its own cluster, and because we assumed a degree bound of $4$, it can have at most two more distances of $1/2$ (edges) into any other cluster, leaving the third distance to the other cluster to be $1$.
-This yields a total cost of at least $2$ into any other cluster.
-Hence, it is $\alpha = (2 - \epsilon)$-min-sum stable.
-So, an algorithm for solving $(2 - \epsilon)$-min-sum stable instances can be used to solve the triangle partition problem, completing the proof. \end{proof}
+In the clustering from our reduction, each point has a sum-of-distances to its own cluster of $1$.
+Now we examine the sum-of-distances of any point to other clusters.
+A point has two distances of $1/2$ (edges) to its own cluster, and because $d=4$, it can have at most two more distances of $1/2$ (edges) into any other cluster, leaving the third distance to the other cluster to be $1$, yielding a total cost of $\ge 2$ into any other cluster.
+Hence, it is $(2 - \epsilon)$-min-sum stable. \end{proof}